yizhezhang2000/SAMAug/README.md

 # SAMAug: Boosting Medical Image Segmentation with Segmentation Foundation Model

-We introduce an efficient method (SAMAug) that utilizes segmentation foundation model (e.g., SAM) for improving medical image segmentation.
-SAMAug utilizes segmentation foundation model (SAM) to augment image inputs for medical images.
+We introduce SAMAug, an efficient method (SAMAug) that utilizes a segmentation foundation model (e.g., SAM) for improving medical image segmentation.
+SAMAug utilizes a segmentation foundation model (SAM) to augment image inputs for medical images.
 The augmented images thus generated are then used for training and testing a task-specific medical image segmentation model (e.g., a U-Net model).
 SAMAug does not require fine-tuning on the foundation model.
 See below for an overview of the proposed method.

 <img src="https://github.com/yizhezhang2000/SAMAug/blob/main/SAMAug_overview.png" width="80%" height="80%" />

-Examples of the SAM augmented images:
+Examples of the SAM-augmented images:

 <img src="https://github.com/yizhezhang2000/SAMAug/blob/main/examples.png" width="80%" height="80%" />